-Are you the type of person that feels completely overwhelmed when your inbox sits above 100 unread emails, or are you the type that couldn’t care less if your inbox was currently sitting at 1,348?
-I am the first type and Kate is the second; no doubt about it.
+Are you the type of person that feels completely overwhelmed when your inbox sits above 100 unread emails?
+Or are you the type that couldn’t care less if your inbox was currently sitting at 1,348?
+Jodi Geddes is on a mission to achieve inbox zero.

 Some people colour code, some set up a folder to action later on, but I always mark an email unread if I still have to do something with it.
 I find that as a busy parent, I am always doing things on the go and, yes, this includes writing and responding to emails.
 Often, I read an email and later realise I have to action it, so I go back and mark it unread.
 Marking my to-dos unread means at any time I know exactly how many emails I have to action.